slamora/jsp-web-dictionary/INSTALL.md

 2) Datasource: Cannot load JDBC driver class 'com.mysql.jdbc.Driver'

  -> Solution: check that you have the "mysql-connector-java.jar".
 Frecuently
-	it can be in the /usr/share/java path and you only must make a simbolic link in /usr/share/tomcat5.5/common/lib
+	it can be found in the /usr/share/java path and will be referenced makin a simbolic link
+    ```
+    cd /usr/share/tomcat8/lib
-	#> ln -s /usr/share/java/mysql-connector-java.jar mysql-connector-java.jar
+    sudo ln -s ../../java/mysql-connector-java.jar mysql-connector-java.jar
+    ```

 3) java.security.AccessControlException: access denied (java.lang.RuntimePermission accessClassInPackage.org.apache.tomcat.dbcp.pool.impl)